goldjee/NuttyB-Raptors/README.md

-# 🦖 Collective NuttyB
+# 🦖 Community NuttyB

-Collective NuttyB is a mod for BAR Raptors and Scavengers on steroids!
+Community NuttyB is a mod for BAR Raptors and Scavengers on steroids!

 This is a monorepo that contains:
 - The source code for various tweaks for the NuttyB mod (`lua` directory).